LPD-EPFL/CS453-2024-project/sync-examples/README.md

 second tries to consume it.
 They have to be kept in sync.

 These examples also show how to start threads and wait for their completion.
-YOU DON'T HAVE TO START THREADS YOURSELVES IN THE DUAL-VERSIONED STM ALGO.
-In the STM, threads are started by the users of your library (in which they repeatedly (1) start a transaction, (2) read/write/alloc/free STM memory and (3) commit the transaction.).
+This is not needed in the dual-versioned STM algorithm, as threads are started by the users of your library (in which they repeatedly (1) start a transaction, (2) read/write/alloc/free STM memory and (3) commit the transaction).

 ## Counter